Cycling South Africa: the complete guide and itinerary (40k words!)

 In such a dry country, dams and irrigation are extremely important: the largest dam is the Gariep on the Orange River. – From Wikipedia

-The highest and most prominent mountain range in South Africa is the Drakensberg, surrounding the highlands of Lesotho, formerly Basotholand, that rivals with the Ethiopian Highlands for the highest mountain range in the African Continent.
+The highest and most prominent mountain range in South Africa is the Drakensberg, surrounding the highlands of Lesotho, formerly Basotholand, that rivals the Ethiopian Highlands for the highest mountain range in the African Continent.

 From a cycling point of view, don’t expect many flat roads, hills can be very steep in the capes, while they get more gentle in the Little Karoo and KwaZulu Natal.